Tripoli Stadium

 The stadium hosted many games of the 1982 African Cup of Nations held in Libya along with the 28 March Stadium in Benghazi; it was the venue for the final between Ghana and Libya.
 It hosted the 2002 Italian Supercup between Juventus and Parma, which Juventus won, 2–1.

-Its old name (June 11 Stadium) is a reference to the date of the withdrawal of US forces from Libya, June 11, 1970.
+Its old name, June 11 Stadium, is a reference to the date of the withdrawal of US forces from Libya, June 11, 1970.

 The stadium recently underwent a renovation that was completed on the 8th of March 2024.
-The renovated stadium reopened with a match between AC Milan All-Stars and Libya All-Stars, which took place in front of more than 45,000 spectators.
+The renovated stadium reopened with a match between AC Milan All-Stars and Libya All-Stars, which took place in front of more than 50,000 spectators.

+Although Libyan top-flight league matches have generally been held in front of very small crowds due to restrictions since 2011, both Al-Ahly Tripoli and Al-Ittihad SCSC attracted full-capacity crowds of 50,000 at the Tripoli Stadium during CAF Champions League fixtures in 2025.